 A slow, confusing site drives users away, no matter how good your content is.
 Start with these high-impact areas:

-- Boost site speed: Faster pages lower abandonment and improve engagement; many visitors leave if a page takes more than a few seconds to load2.
+- Boost site speed: Faster pages lower abandonment and improve engagement; many visitors leave if a page takes too long to load2.

 - Prioritize mobile navigation: Make menus thumb-friendly, buttons easy to tap, and text legible on small screens.